dbcli/pgcli/README.rst

 Multiline editing
 *****************

-Usually, multiline editing mode will automatically turn on when you press enter after a colon, however you can always turn it on by pressing ``F7``.
+Usually, multi-line editing mode will automatically turn on when you press enter after a colon, however you can always turn it on by pressing ``F7``.

-To execute the input in multiline mode, you can either press ``Alt+Enter``, or ``Esc`` followed by ``Enter``.
+To execute the input in multi-line mode, you can either press ``Alt+Enter``, or ``Esc`` followed by ``Enter``.
 (If you want the first to work in the OS X terminal, you have to check the "Use option as meta key" checkbox in your terminal settings.
 For iTerm2, you have to check "Left option acts as +Esc" in